Government tax revenues €200m below target in April

 The €893 million year-on-year increase was primarily due to higher expenditure, which was partially offset by increased tax revenue, the department said.

-Health spending came in €5.09 billion, which was €70 million more than what had been budgeted while employment and social proection came in at €3.6 billion, which was €153 million ahead of target.
+Health spending came in at €5.09 billion, which was €70 million more than had been budgeted, while employment and social proection came in at €3.6 billion, €153 million ahead of target.

+“Probably the figure most eagerly awaited in today’s exchequer figures was that for income tax,” said Peter Vale, tax partner with Grant Thornton.
+“We saw a surprising dip in income tax receipts in March, something that was hard to rationalise against the strong labour market, evidenced this week by the lowest unemployment figures since 2008,” he said.

+“The Department of Finance previously blamed a dip in returns from the self-employed sector as the reason for the weaker than expected income tax figures,” he said.

 “Should fiscal policy add extra fuel to the economy or should it take some out?,”he said at the annual Insurance Ireland lunch on Wednesday.
 “Given the economy is going so well, it probably should be taking some out.
 It certainly shouldn’t be adding extra fuel,” he said.